New Generation (TV series)

 New Generation (我们的新时代) is a 2021 Chinese television drama produced to commemorate the 100th anniversary of the establishment of China.
 It is an anthology series consisting of six standalone stories, each comprising eight episodes: Beautiful You, Takeoff, Bomb Disposal Expert, Happiness Method, Because I Have A Home and Emergency Rescue.
+It was listed in the 32nd Huading Awards "Top 100 Chinese TV Drama Satisfaction Survey".

 On 16 July 2021, it was released on Beijing Radio and Television Station, Dragon Television, Tencent Video, iQIYI, and Youku.
-Various professionals from China’s entertainment industry contributed to the creative process that honored the nation’s history and depicted the dedication of young frontline workers in the modern era.
-It was listed in the 32nd Huading Awards "Top 100 Chinese TV Drama Satisfaction Survey".
+Professionals from China's entertainment industry collaborated on the project, reflecting the nation's history and the commitment of frontline workers.

 Synopsis

 The series offers a vivid portrayal of contemporary life, showcasing young frontline members from diverse backgrounds, including community volunteers, technical experts, bomb disposal specialists, village doctors, student officials, and civilian rescue team members.
 These characters confront real-life challenges, from tackling local farming issues to contributing to vital national industries.
 It reflects the evolving spirit of modern China and brings a fresh perspective to main-theme storytelling.